ben-newell/configuration/README.md

 # SHELL

+After a reboot, I'll likely install homebrew (and I'll make sure `git` gets installed).
+Then I'll clone my `~/configuration/` repo.

-Ensure you change the shell before running bootstrap.sh.
+If I'm running bash for some reason, I usually ensure that I change the shell before running bootstrap.sh.

 Ensure you're signed into your App Store and iCloud accounts.
 Some processes in `./.macos` require you to be signed in.
 If any unexpected files are added to your HOME directory, remove them manually and consider making a pull request.